 Objective 1.2 To maintain a staffing model that accounts for the skills and experience needed to successfully deploy in response to a catastrophic incident.
 Description The Associations will have a deployment volunteers who are available to serve policyholders in a variety of deployment scenarios, as well as discern the appropriate staff to deploy in extreme circumstances.
 Purpose To identify available volunteer resources for deployments and select appropriate staff.
 Participants General Manager, All Departments Action Plans CAT Plan Update Team Sends requirements and responsibilities for deployed employees to Departments with attention to skills in customer service.
 Identifies employees who have prior deployment or disaster response experience.
-Identifies employees who have prior experience or language, including Spanish.
+Identifies employees who are fluent in more than one language, including Spanish.
 Recommends employees who have prior experience or language skills to the heads of their Departments as possible candidates.
 Identifies employees who are first responders and are trained in first aid and trauma.
 Sends reminders for updating ADP (languages spoken, address, and emergency info).
 Identifies backups for deployment volunteers, who would deploy in the case that the primary volunteer is unavailable or when there is more than one deployment location.
 All Departments Review requirements and responsibilities for deployed employees and any staffing recommendations from CAT Plan Update Team.
 Communicate with staff about requirements and responsibilities of deployment, including the ability to be away from home, living and working in adverse conditions for two weeks or more.
 Request volunteers for deployment and select appropriate team members.
-Submit list of deployment plan.
+Submit list of deployment volunteers by March 16th of each year, prior to the publication of the CAT plan and deployment plan.
 Deployment Volunteers Signs an agreement annually to acknowledge the duties and responsibilities of the volunteer and that they acknowledge that all policies and procedures apply while deployed General Manager and Executive Leadership Team Review and approve deployment volunteers.
 Exhibits Additional Information See Appendix D - Acknowledgement of Receipt